megaannum/vimside/README.md

 been implemented and it has only been tested against the very small Scala/Java test source project bundled with it.

+There is now included initial support for SBT (simple build tool).
+The test project is in the data/tests/sbt directory.
+The plugin/vimside.vim file has key mappings for functions that start, compile, clean, package and exit from the SBT.
+More support will be added in future weeks (Sun Feb 10 2013).

 I have checked the source into github primarily so that the source is somewhere other than on my local machines.
 I expect to continue to update the sources on github